-If you follow the international skyraces, you must know Stian Angermund-Vik.
-The Bergen based runner was world champion Skymarathon and VK in 2016 and winner of the Golden Trail Series in 2018.
+If you follow the international skyraces, you must know Stian Angermund.
+The Bergen based runner was world champion Skymarathon and VK in 2016 and winner of the Golden Trail Series in 2018 and 2021.
 But more than that he is a very open hearted and warm person.
 When we asked him to show his home trails he immediately said yes, so off we went to Bergen Norway!

 Stian took us to the Bergen city mountains that surround the town.
 There are tons of trails over there and they are quite rocky and technical.
 That makes it the perfect training surroundings for Stian.
 The first mountain to climb is Ulriken, with 642 meters the highest of Byfjellene, the seven city mountains of Bergen.
 When we start running uphill Stian starts talking about his passion for running.

 He was born in august 1986 and started sporting as a young biathlon athlete for about ten years.
 He found out that he especially favoured the long runs that were part of the training.
 In those days he lived in a small town near Oslo and as a young boy he was fond on day dreaming.
 His thoughts went all along the universe during those long runs and sometimes he even forgot where he had run.
 He started running uphill races when he was fifteen years old and became quite good at it.
 At the age of 21 he moved to Bergen and started running more and more.